If you have been arrested for suspicion of driving while

 dependency mediators, and other experts (as needed) to

 exhaustively support your defense case.
-If the results of
+If the results of the

-provide essential support and testimony on your behalf.
+essential support and testimony on your behalf.

-We will visit the scene of your arrest,
+We will visit the scene of

-sobriety tests, if applicable.
+to field sobriety tests, if applicable.
 We will match the area

 against the police report, and again thoroughly weigh all